 • Our top priority is your positive experience with this shop, and our greatest hope is that you LOVE the item purchased!

 Yes, we can work with you on a payment plan with immediate down payment.
 We generally do 30-day plans of two payments, but for more expensive items we can do a 60- or 90-day plan.
-We follow the Etsy recommended approach of having you purchase an item using Other as a payment option, then invoicing you via PayPal per the payment schedule upon which we mutually agree.

 Note that layaways past due over 30 days (with three reminders) go into default.
 Once in default the transaction is cancelled and layaway payments are not returnable due to having removed items from the market and losing potential sales.